Fast convergence of a Federated Expectation-Maximization Algorithm: Proofs for Section

 \section{Proofs for Section~\ref{sec:results}}

-In this section we prove the two main theorems presented in Section~\ref{sec:results}.
-Recall that in Section \ref{notation}, we define $\mathbb{E}_{\mathcal{D}_k^*}[\cdot]$ as the expectation with respect to the joint distribution of $(x, y)$ conditional on $z = k$.
-Throughout this section, when the subscript of the expectation is omitted, $\mathbb{E}[\cdot]$ denotes the expectation with respect to the joint density of $(x_{[n]}, y_{[n]})$.
+In this section we prove the two theorems presented in Section~\ref{sec:results}.
+Throughout this section, when the subscript of the expectation is omitted, $\mathbb{E}[\cdot]$ denotes the expectation with respect to the joint density of $(\bX_{[n]}, Y_{[n]})$.

-\subsection{Proof of Theorem~\ref{theorem.1}}
+\subsection{Proof of Theorem~\ref{thm:pop_cons}}

 \begin{proof} We perform a one-step analysis.
-Suppose at the current step, we have estimates $\{\theta_i\}_{i=1}^K$, and one step iteration of population EM generates new estimates $\{\theta^+_i\}_{i=1}^K$.
-WLOG, we focus on $\theta_1^+$.
-Using the closed form one-step update from Proposition~\ref{prop:population_EM}, we have
+Suppose at the current step, we have estimates $\{\btheta_k\}_{k=1}^K$, and one iteration of population EM generates new estimates $\{\btheta^+_k\}_{k=1}^K$.
+Without loss of generality, we focus on $\btheta_1^+$.
+The same steps can be repeated for any of the $K$ vectors.
+Pluggin in for $\btheta_1^+$ as defined by Proposition~\ref{prop:population_EM}, we have